 Large-Scale Reuse: ENCORE! x Blackworks Festival Chronicle

-Last March 14th and 15th, we supported Blackworks in a new edition of their festival at IFEMA Madrid, consolidating a collaboration that we have been developing in multiple events as their reusable cup supplier.
-This occasion was no exception: the festival once again committed to a complete reuse system, demonstrating that sustainability and large scale can go hand in hand.
+On March 14 and 15, we accompanied Blackworks at a new edition of its festival at IFEMA Madrid, consolidating a collaboration that we have been developing at multiple events as its supplier of reusable cups.
+This occasion was no exception: the festival once again opted for a complete reuse system, demonstrating that sustainability and large scale can go hand in hand.

 A brand committed to sustainability

-Blackworks is a brand that has been implementing reusable systems in its bars for several editions.
-Their commitment to reusable cups not only complies with current regulations but also reflects a genuine conviction to reduce the environmental impact of their productions.
-This results in a significant reduction of waste and a cleaner, more conscious experience for their attendees.
+Blackworks is a brand that has been implementing reuse systems at its bars for several editions now.
+Its commitment to reusable cups not only complies with current regulations, but also reflects a genuine desire to reduce the environmental impact of its productions.
+This translates into a significant reduction in waste and a cleaner, more conscious experience for its attendees.

 Furthermore, Blackworks has proven to be an innovative and constantly evolving festival.
-With a strong focus on the quality of its production, the use of cashless technology, and the implementation of sustainable solutions such as the reuse system, it is positioned as a benchmark in the large-format music scene in Spain.
-Their commitment is not only to music but also to the environment, safety, and the audience experience.
+With a strong focus on production quality, the use of cashless technology, and the implementation of sustainable solutions such as the reuse system, it has positioned itself as a benchmark in the large-scale music scene in Spain.
+Its commitment is not only to music, but also to the environment, safety, and the audience experience.

-Weeks before the event, the ENCORE team worked with the Blackworks team to coordinate the production and customization of the reusable cups, according to the image that the brand wanted to project at the festival.
+Weeks before the event, the ENCORE! team worked alongside the Blackworks team to coordinate the production and customization of the reusable cups, in line with the image the brand wanted to project at the festival.

-In addition, as a regular supplier to Blackworks at various events held in Spain, we were responsible for washing the reusable cups, many of which came from previous editions and were reintegrated into the system for this occasion.
+In addition, as Blackworks' regular supplier at various events held in Spain, we took care of washing the reusable cups, many of which came from previous editions and were reintegrated into the system for this occasion.

-The entire process was designed based on the estimated capacity, number of bars, and service volume, which allowed us to define the number of cups needed, their design, and the associated operational resources to ensure efficient reuse.
+The entire process was designed based on estimates of capacity, number of bars, and service volume, which made it possible to determine the number of cups needed, their design, and the associated operational resources to ensure efficient reuse.

 For this edition, 36,000 CUP40 cups with an exclusive premium IML design were produced, and 24,000 cups from the previous festival in Barcelona were reused.
-In total, nearly 60,000 reusable cups circulated during the two days of the event.
+In total, around 60,000 reusable cups were circulated during the two days of the event.

-Grids and counting boxes were also provided to facilitate the collection of dirty cups at the more than 8 bars served by 60 cashiers, optimizing flows and reducing the operational burden on the staff.
-The counting boxes, with a capacity of more than 300 cups, allowed for agile management of used cup returns without the need for constant replacements.
+Grids and counting boxes were also provided to facilitate the collection of dirty cups at the more than 8 bars served by 60 cashiers, optimizing flows and reducing the operational burden on staff.
+The counting boxes, with a capacity for more than 300 cups, allowed for the agile management of used cup returns without the need for constant replacements.

-During the festival, the implementation of reusable cups was seamlessly integrated with the overall operation of the event, including the cashless system.
-The cup had a price of €2, and its exclusive design made it another souvenir for attendees.
+During the festival, the implementation of reusable cups was seamlessly integrated into the overall operation of the event, including the cashless system.
+The cup was priced at €2, and its exclusive design made it another souvenir for attendees.

-Cup recovery was carried out directly at the bars, which facilitated their return by the public and helped prevent them from ending up as waste.
-The replacement of boxes was carried out continuously throughout the event, allowing for agile operation and clear bars.
+Cups were collected directly at the bars, which made it easier for the public to return them and helped prevent them from ending up as waste.
+Boxes were replaced continuously throughout the event, allowing operations to run smoothly and keeping the bars clear.

-In addition to the smooth operation, the atmosphere of the festival was charged with energy and excitement: thousands of hard techno fans and Blackworks followers enjoyed the experience with their reusable cups in hand.
-Upon receiving their drinks, many attendees stopped to observe the design of the cup, took photos with friends, and even accumulated several as a souvenir of an epic night.
+In addition to the smooth operation, the festival atmosphere was charged with energy and excitement: thousands of hard techno fans and Blackworks followers enjoyed the experience with their reusable cups in hand.
+Upon receiving their drinks, many attendees stopped to look at the cup design, took photos with friends, and even collected several as souvenirs of an epic night.

-The cup, transformed into a collectible souvenir, not only represented the experience lived but could also be reused hundreds of times at home, reinforcing its value beyond the event.
+The glass, turned into a collectible souvenir, not only represented the experience, but could also be reused hundreds of times at home, reinforcing its value beyond the event.

 Operational closure and post-event management

-At the end of each day, the result was clear: there were no thousands of cups on the ground, and cleaning the venue was faster and easier.
+At the end of each day, the result was clear: there were no thousands of cups on the floor, and cleaning the venue was quicker and easier.

-At the close of day 1, the bars were restocked with boxes of clean cups, and the boxes with dirty cups were stored in an orderly manner.
-At the end of day 2, the process was repeated, and finally, all the cups were palletized, separating the clean ones from the used ones for subsequent collection by our carrier.
+At the end of day 1, the bars were restocked with boxes of clean cups and the boxes of dirty cups were stored neatly.
+At the end of day 2, the process was repeated, and finally, all the cups were palletized, separating the clean ones from the used ones for later collection by our carrier.

-In this way, the Blackworks team was completely freed from managing the stock of cups after the event.
-An efficient solution that reduced time, effort, and allowed them to focus on the general dismantling of the festival.
+This meant that the Blackworks team was completely freed from managing the cup stock after the event.
+An efficient solution that reduced time and effort and allowed them to focus on the general dismantling of the festival.

-After the event, the cups were collected and sent to one of our professional washing centers, where they underwent a complete process of pre-washing, washing, drying, quality control, and packaging in new boxes.
+After the event, the glasses were collected and sent to one of our professional washing centers, where they underwent a complete process of pre-washing, washing, drying, quality control, and packaging in new boxes.

-We have several centers in Spain, equipped with state-of-the-art industrial washing tunnels, with the capacity to wash more than 12,000 cups a day.
-Our process, certified and compliant with European regulations for reusable packaging, includes ATP Metris tests that guarantee cups free of microorganisms.
+We have several centers in Spain equipped with state-of-the-art industrial washing tunnels with the capacity to wash more than 12,000 cups per day.
+Our process, which is certified and complies with European regulations for reusable containers, includes ATP Metris tests that guarantee cups are free of microorganisms.

-The washing is designed to preserve the original impression of the cup, whether it is screen printing or IML, without affecting its design or finish.
+The washing process is designed to preserve the original printing on the glass, whether screen printed or IML, without affecting its design or finish.

 Thanks to this process, each cup can be reused up to 100 times, maintaining the highest standards of hygiene, sustainability, and traceability.